 Our 101 Best Disneyland Tips – This is not nearly as structured as our other advice, but these tips offer great advice and sometimes obscure little things that will help you visit the parks like a local.
 This is more granular advice than what you’ll find in our other planning articles, but we’ve had a lot of positive feedback from readers who really got a lot more out of their trips because of those tips.

-Between this blog and that one, you should be totally covered with what you need to know if you’re thinking about visiting Disneyland Resort and Southern California sometime in 2021 or beyond.
+Between this blog and TravelCaffeine.com, you should be totally covered with what you need to know if you’re thinking about visiting Disneyland Resort and Southern California sometime in 2023 or 2024.
 We can’t encourage people enough to give Disneyland a try, especially Disney fans who are biased towards Walt Disney World as their “home” park.
 Disneyland is a totally different, much more relaxed experience.
 It’s intimate in both size and feel, and is oozing with history and incredible attractions.

 I could go on for pages and pages about why I love Disneyland, and why everyone owes it to themselves to visit Disneyland, but hopefully this is a good-enough jumping off point.
 If you’ve never been to either Walt Disney World or Disneyland Resort, it’s a good place to start as we attempt to weigh the strengths and weaknesses of each in an unbiased manner.
 If all of this is still overwhelming or you want personalized recommendations for Disneyland Resort, click here to get a vacation quote from a no fee Authorized Disney Vacation Planner.

-Are you planning a Disneyland Resort visit sometime whenever the parks reopen in 2021?
-Have you already visited Star Wars: Galaxy’s Edge and done Star Wars: Rise of the Resistance?
-Are you excited for the debut of Avengers Campus in 2021?
+Are you planning a Disneyland Resort visit now that the parks have reopened?
+Thinking about visiting for the start of the 100 Years of Wonder Celebration early in 2023?
+Or, will you wait until Halloween or Christmas?
+Have you already visited Galaxy’s Edge and done Star Wars: Rise of the Resistance?
+What about Avengers Campus?
+Are you excited for the debut of Mickey & Minnie’s Runaway Railway or the reimagined Toontown?
 What about the other relatively new additions, such as Incredicoaster or Guardians of the Galaxy – MISSION: Breakout?
 Have you previously visited Disneyland?
 Have any tips of your own to add?
 Any questions you still have that this guide did not answer?
 We really appreciate reader feedback and your thoughts, so please share in the comments below! 🙂